The Manson Family Album

 The Manson Family Album is the first studio recording by American rock band Marilyn Manson and a precursor to their debut studio album, 1994's Portrait of an American Family.
 It was produced by Roli Mosimann and is composed of original takes and mixes of songs which were later found on their debut album.
-However, the band and its eponymous vocalist were unhappy with Mosimann's production, claiming it to be poorly representative of their established sound and calling it too "smoothed and polished".
+However, the band was unhappy with Mosimann's production, claiming it to be poorly representative of their established sound and calling it too "smoothed and polished".
 The majority of songs on The Manson Family Album were later re-recorded or remixed by Nine Inch Nails personnel Trent Reznor, Sean Beaven and Alan Moulder at the Record Plant in Los Angeles.
 The album's title is a double entendre; it also relates to the commune of cult leader Charles Manson.